Who We Are

 BrainWaves is a long-term research and education collaboration between the University of Oxford (a registered charity), the University of Swansea and The Day News & Media Ltd, the leading publisher of news and critical literacy content for secondary schools.

 BrainWaves is run through a Scientific Steering Group, chaired by Professor John Gallacher, which is accountable to the BrainWaves Oversight Board.
-Strategic development and funding are driven by the BrainWaves Development Board and the project is advised by the BrainWaves Expert Advisory Council and the BrainWaves Young Persons Advisory Group.
+Strategic development and funding are driven by a Development Board and the project is advised by an Expert Advisory Council and its Young Persons Advisory Group.